vpisarev/ficus/doc/ficustut.md

 Besides the basic operations shown in the table above, there are many other expressions, described in the respective sections (even though some of them have been mentioned briefly in the table):

-* Flow control expressions — described in [Code Blocks and Flow Control Operations](#code-blocks-and-flow-control-operations) section
+* Control flow expressions — described in [Code Blocks and Control Flow Operations](#code-blocks-and-flow-control-operations) section
 * Array construction and access operations, array comprehensions — covered in the [Arrays](#arrays) section
 * Constructing tuples and records, accessing them — see [Tuples and Records](#tuples-and-records)
 * Pattern matching expressions — see [Pattern Matching](#patterns)